KeyBank: First Niagara Bank and KeyBank merger

 As part of the transaction, 18 First Niagara branches in Erie and Niagara Counties in New York were sold to Northwest Savings Bank for antitrust reasons.

 Current day operations

 KeyBank continues to play an important role in the regional economy of Cleveland, having 6,400 employees.

-In 2019, KeyBank announced it will be opening its first tellerless branch on May 13, 2019, in Boulder, Colorado.
+In April 2019, Keybank acquired Laurel Road.
+On May 13, 2019, it announced it would be opening its first tellerless branch in Boulder, Colorado.
 Instead of teller lines, the branch features private offices where clients can interact with bankers trained as "financial wellness consultants".

+In September 2019, Christopher Gorman was appointed president.
 On May 1, 2020, Christopher M. Gorman assumed the role of Chairman, Chief Executive Officer, and President of KeyCorp bringing more than 30 years of financial services experience to his role.